olepoeschl/Upme/README.md

 # Upme
-Effortless self-updates for your Java desktop applications
+Effortless self-updates for your Java desktop application